rpnlatex v1.4.2

 • . (period) Add a decoration to the stack top.

-• , (comma) Combine two items with an infix operator.
+• , (comma) Combine two expressions with an infix operator.

-• = Combine two items with a relational operator.
+• = Combine two expressions with a relational operator.

-• ) Add paired delimiters to the stack top.
+• ) Add paired delimiters to an expression.

 • | Manipulate arrayed structures like matrices, vectors, or lists.